ABOUT ME

 I served over 30 years in UK policing both as a Special Constable (volunteer) and full time officer, retiring in early 2023.
-I was lucky enough to perform a wide range of different roles across different police specializations.
-I joined Surrey Police initially as a Special in 1991, and then as a full time officer in 2004.
+I joined Surrey Police initially as a Special in 1991, and then as a full time officer in 2004, and transferred to the Metropolitan Police in 2018.

 In my early years I was something of a thief taker, making lots of arrests on a uniformed proactive team-disrupting criminals and generally making their (criminal) lives difficult.
 I also answered 999 emergency calls, dealing with all sorts of incidents – fights, assaults, burglaries, robberies, road traffic collisions, drink drivers, shoplifters, fraudsters as well as missing people and tragically a lot of sudden deaths and suicides.